 We actually have an Ultimate Guide to Debit and Credit Cards in Japan which tells you how to get your credit card in Japan!
 The simplified version is that you will need your residence card to apply for both of the cards mentioned above.

 But why would you want a credit card issued in Japan?
 This is because many Japanese online shops do not take overseas credit cards as payment.
 Without one, you would be limited in your options of online shopping in Tokyo.
 The case is similar for sim cards.
 Many Japanese sites (as well as the bank) would want your phone number as a step of verification. you would be limited in your purchase options if you don’t get a phone number when you arrive in Tokyo.

 Yes, if you are here for more than six months in Japan then we strongly suggest you to get a bank account.
 We have an Ultimate Guide to Banking in Japan if you want to open a bank account and don’t know where to start.
 Basic requirements include an identification card and sometimes a phone number.
 So make sure to get one before you open a bank account.

 What holidays and events are there in Tokyo?

 There are various holidays and events in Tokyo each year.
-We have a detailed guide on the various events you can partake in Tokyo.
+We have a detailed guide on the best things you can partake in Tokyo for each season.
 Every season has some unique events/matsuri that will make your life in Tokyo a memorable one.
 It would also be a great chance to make some Japanese friends after taking our online classes!

 3 Mistakes most people make that stop you from having a Good Life in Tokyo